JavierMP-97/bt-rl-ad-robot/raspberry_SAC/README.md

 - **Objective:** Achieve consistent lane-following by making the environment more similar to the simulator.
 - **Challenges:** Previous setups lacked clear lane differentiation and accurate sensor feedback.
 - **Improvements:**
-  - Distinctly colored lane markings (left side: white/black, right side: red/black).
+  - Distinctly colored lane markings so the VAE and the agent learn to differentiate left and right lines. (left side: white/black, right side: red/black).
   - Wide-angle camera for better lane visibility.
   - Infrared sensors to detect lane departures precisely.
   - Increased historical command context from 2 to 20 previous actions.